ayaneshsarkar/heisenberg/README.md

   - `define('URLROOT', '__URLROOT__')` Change `__URLROOT__` to your Virtual Server Name as mentioned above
   - `define('SITENAME', '__SITENAME__')` Change `__SITENAME__` to the Site Name of your choice.
 - **And there you go, HeisenbergMVC is installed!**

+## Sass

+In 2020, Sass is the most efficient way to write CSS.
+Even if you are using [Bootstrap](https://getbootstrap.com), you probably use Sass to customize it.
+And of course if you prefer to use normal CSS, you can also stick to that, even if the extension of the file is `.scss`, this is very basic.

+In HeisenbergMVC we will only be using `.scss` files which will be compiled to normal CSS in your public folder.
+As mentioned above, you can use normal CSS in the `.scss` files.

+We are using [Gulp](https://gulpjs.com/) to compile Sass to CSS.
+There are many ways, but we are sticking to [Gulp](https://gulpjs.com/).
+So, make sure you used `npm install` during the installtion of our project.

+- To write Sass code or CSS, go to `app/resources/sass/`.
+- Here you can create `.scss` files to write sass which will be compiled to CSS in the `public` folder.
+- You need to include the CSS file into your respective `.php` file `<head>` tag.
+  - Example: If you create `app.scss` then you need to add this in the `<head>` tag
+    ```
+    <link rel="stylesheet" href="<?php echo URLROOT; ?>/css/app.css">
+    ```
+  - Remember in the `<head>` tag you need to add `.css` not `.scss` because it will compile into CSS in the public folder.
+- You can always use the traditional Sass folder structure and import other files.
+- You can create a folder inside the `sass` folder and add those files which you want to import to the root `.scss` file.

+- **There you go!
+You just learned how to add Sass or CSS in the HeisenbergMVC**